Our Classes

 To ensure the safety of each dancer and maintain the integrity of this class, the instructor may designate novice students as “trainees” at his or her discretion.
 A trainee is held to the same class requirements (below) but is not guaranteed a performance opportunity in the Annual Showcase for this class.
 However, if selected for performance, a lesser costume rental fee will be assessed instead of a full costume fee for this class.

-REQUIREMENTS: Students must be enrolled in Pointe, and dancers new to Variations must be assessed by Miss Shannon.
-Assessment opportunities are August 11 at 5:30pm during Miss Shannon’s last summer upper level Pointe class or by appointment only during our Open Registration times.
-Dancers must show proficiency and keep excellent attendance in this class, as well as BOTH weekly pointe classes.
+REQUIREMENTS: Students must be enrolled in Tech/Pointe, and dancers new to Variations must be assessed by Ms. Shannon.
+Only dancers given permission to take Variations will be enrolled.
+Dancers must show proficiency and keep excellent attendance in this class, as well as BOTH weekly tech/pointe classes.
 Failure to do so will result in immediate removal from Variations.

 • This class will focus on developing flexibility and strength.
 Students will learn basic contortion and acrobatic tricks such as front and back walkovers, scorpions, chin stands and cartwheels.
 Dancers who need work on their flexibility should consider adding Acro to their class schedules.